 Tip #2.
-If you want to feel more confident right away, try to notice other signals that your partner is enjoying sex.
-Pay more attention to her.
+If you want to feel more confident right away, try to notice other signals that your partner is enjoying sex, not just a moan.
+Pay more attention to her in bed, not less.

 It's possible some women don't moan because they've been shamed about their noises in the past.

 "They may have a history of abuse that has interrupted their ability to feel safe making sounds," Carey said, adding there may also have been a negative reaction to love-making noises in the past and self-consciousness has set in.

 "Moaning during sex needs some level of inhibition, and letting go completely requires being vulnerable," said Isabelle Uren, a Denmark-based certified sex expert, writer and website manager for Bedbible.com.
 "Your partner might feel shy about making noise if they're unsure how you will respond."